 I used the language as much as possible.
 I stopped worrying about sounding “right”, and started to use the vocabulary I was learning.
 And when I didn’t know a word in Dutch, I would say the English word, and usually we could work out the Dutch word with discussion.
 I didn’t care that my language was more “Denglish” (mixture of Dutch and English) than Dutch.
 I just kept speaking.

 Ten years later I returned for a five day holiday – and was still able to hold a conversation.
-Another ten years on, with maybe two Dutch conversations in the meantime, I am still conversational… and still occasionally dream in Dutch!
+Another twenty years on, with maybe two Dutch conversations in the meantime, I was still conversational… and still occasionally dreamt in Dutch!
 This in less than a year of exposure.

 Given that my school-based French had not resulted in any long lasting conversational ability, I consider Dutch to be my second language (L2) learned.
 I have not particularly worked on the language since I left in 1995, but retain the skill at around a conversational level- a fairly reasonable achievement, given the haphazard way in which I learned.